 Does someone want to decipher the VIN to make sure this is really a ’74?
 Otherwise I’m going to have to pull all those sexy pictures.
 The 1975 Vega brochure is a very dull affair; all about how Chevy had finally made the Vega truly more durable, instead of just sexy.
 Right.
 Well, sexiness is such a fleeting thing.
 The next time you look, there’s holes in your front fender.

 Nothing sexy about this Kammback’s el-cheapo molded door panel.
-That’s what you get for not paying extra for a proper up-grade interior; this is the one one that started the whole tired Rubbermaid comparison, seriously.
+That’s what you get for not paying extra for a proper up-grade interior; this is the one that started the whole tired Rubbermaid comparison, seriously.

 Now that’s no Rubbermaid.
-Those are genuine in-the flesh Vega girls; and now there’s three of them.
+Those are genuine in-the flesh Vega Girls; and now there’s three of them.
 More just keep wanting to hop in.
 Too bad that’s about as many as will fit comfortably in an orange striped Vega hatchback.
 Four would be a blast!

 What a great article!
 Now I’m going to have the term “Vega girls” rolling around in my head all weekend.